 “An internet user and his leisure time are soon parted.” – Author Unknown

 A clean, uncluttered room breathes fresh energy into your home and life.
-In the same way, an uncluttered computer results in a more enjoyable, fresh and productive experience.
-Don’t underestimate the value of decluttering your computer.
+In the same way, an uncluttered computer results in a more enjoyable, fresh, and productive experience.
+Don’t underestimate the value.
 The benefits far outweigh the time investment that is required.

 To keep your digital clutter to a minimum, try attacking these 25 Areas of Digital Clutter to Minimalize.

 1. Inbox Messages – You remove the mail from your mailbox everyday.
 Apply the same principle to your Inbox.
 To accomplish this, if you can answer an email in less than two minutes, do it right away.
 If it will take longer, move it into a “work in progress” folder.

 2. Old Documents – Do you really need to keep everything that is in your Documents Folder?
 Doubtful.
 In fact, you could probably delete half of those documents and never regret it.
 If you don’t want to delete them completely, consider moving them into an archive folder so they don’t clutter your most-used document folders anymore.